 Our KS2 curriculum is based on a Primary school-based model, with a focus on literacy and numeracy, whilst taking advantage of both specialist teaching and specialist facilities which enable us to enhance what the curriculum is able to offer for KS2 pupils.
 Our specialist Primary-trained staff deliver ambitious content that goes beyond the national curriculum and allows learners to achieve well.

 In Key Stage 3 our curriculum offer is broad and balanced.
-3 languages are taught providing a window into the wider world.
+Two languages are taught providing a window into the wider world.
 STEM lessons allow students to explore future career opportunities.
 Our coherent curriculum planning involves working with KS4 staff in our Upper schools, ensuring a bridge is created between lower and upper school providing every EPIC learner with an inclusive and aspirational education.

 Our curriculum is built upon the teachers’ strong subject knowledge and passion for their subjects.
 Teaching is designed to help learners remember knowledge in the long term and build links with new knowledge and big ideas.
 Strategies such as retrieval practice, interleaving, low-stakes quizzes, discussions and active learning help to secure knowledge in the long term.